joshmenden/text-me/README.md

 2. Download [Git](https://git-scm.com/download/win)

-    Git is an industry-standard program used to keep track of different versions of a program.
-Don't worry, you don't need to have any idea what it does yet.
-I'll walk you through it.
+    We call this a "version control" system but you don't need to be too concerned about it right now.

 3. Open the "Command Prompt" program and navigate to a folder.